 When the psychotherapy and treatment with antidepressants turns ineffective other methods can be applied.
 This could be brain stimulation includes transcranial direct current stimulation (tDCS) and repetitive transcranial magnetic stimulation (rTMS).

-Therapy for depression involves a nuanced understanding of patient’s circumstances, guiding patients and their relatives through a spectrum of tailored interventions.
-Thus, clear communication, trust-building, and family involvement play pivotal roles in enhancing adherence and improving the overall treatment management.
+A guide how to cope with depression often emphasizes that therapy for depression involves a nuanced understanding of each patient’s circumstances, guiding patients and their relatives through a spectrum of tailored interventions.
+Effective depression therapy highlights the importance of clear communication, trust-building, and family involvement, all of which play pivotal roles in enhancing adherence and improving overall treatment management.

 The therapy for depression can be broadly divided into three phases: acute therapy, maintenance therapy, and relapse prevention.